Clubs and Organizations

 - Neurodiversity Group is a special interest group whose focus is educating the SPA community on neurodivergence and creating a safe space for people to discuss and learn about neurodivergence.

-- White Ally/Antiracist Group is a student group for white-identifying students who want to explore their white racial identity in order to actively become better allies to Black, Indigenous and people of color, and work to dismantle white supremacy.
+- Antiracism Group is a student group for students who want to explore their racial identity in order to actively become better allies to Black, Indigenous and people of color, and work to dismantle white supremacy.